 \subsubsection{LLM-based Text Filter}

-Due to the vast commonsense knowledge of the LLM, it can handle complex textual information more flexibly.
-As shown in Fig. \ref{fig3}, when provided with a prompt, the LLM can automatically discern discriminative text.
-Specifically, our implementation utilizes the cost-effective GPT-4o-min API to achieve this functionality.
-However, despite its flexibility and generalizability, LLM-based text filtering is less efficient due to the requirement of remote access.
+Due to the vast commonsense knowledge of the LLM, it can handle complex scene texts more flexibly.
+As shown in Fig. \ref{fig3}, when provided with a prompt, the LLM can automatically discern discriminative texts.
+Specifically, our implementation utilizes the GPT-4o-mini API for LLM-based text filter.

-When discriminative text is filtered, the re-ranking and verification are conducted using a string similarity score, defined as follows:
+When discriminative texts are filtered, the re-ranking and verification are conducted using a string similarity score, defined as follows:

 where $T_{\text{query}}$ and $T_{\text{db}}$ are the sets of detected text strings in the query image and database image, respectively.
 The intersection denotes matching text segments, and the score ranges between 0 and 1.
 The results are re-ranked based on this score, with higher scores indicating better matches.